magicznyleszek/gog/README.md

 Notes:

-- the site is run on AngularJS with most content defined in `.json` data files
+- the site is run on AngularJS with content and settings defined in `.json` data files
+- checkout button updates the sales array
 - some misc plugins:
     - [angular-timer](https://github.com/siddii/angular-timer) by Siddique Hameed
     - [angular-flipsnap](https://github.com/ninjatronic/angular-flipsnap) by Pete Martin